Measuring out-of-time-order correlators on a quantum computer based on an irreversibility-susceptibility method: Experiments on the trapped-ion quantum computer, reimei

 \subsection{Setup}

-We performed numerical experiments of evaluating the OTOC using a cloud-based quantum computer; we conducted all experiments on the trapped-ion quantum computer---Quantinuum \texttt{reimei} emulator \cite{Quantinuum}, which is accessible through the Quantinuum Nexus and produces almost the same results as the one from the real device.
+We performed numerical experiments on the evaluation of the OTOC using a cloud-based quantum computer; we conducted all experiments on the trapped-ion quantum computer---Quantinuum \texttt{reimei} \cite{Quantinuum}.
 The setup for our experiment, including the preparation of the initial state, is detailed below.